JAForbes/blog/posts/node-scripting-tips.md

 }
 ```

 We've made the `list` function return data instead of logging directly, and then we simply add the logging to the list call site.
-In the main function we're now using `list` instead of `listAllObjects` which gives the `main` function the same date filtering functionality as `list`.
+In the main function we're now using our new `list` function instead of `listAllObjects` which gives the `main` function the same date filtering functionality as `list`.

-Which means we've now got a pretty nice script with cli documentation, paginated data fetching, date filtering and it's all lazily evaluated using node streams which means it's memory efficient and fast with less than 150 lines of code.
+Which means we've now got a pretty nice script with cli documentation, paginated data fetching, date filtering and it's all lazily evaluated using node streams which means it's memory efficient and _fast_ with less than 150 lines of code.

+Yes, we did need to reach into the third party ecosystem to be productive, probably unlike python.
+But with a little know how we can avoid a lot of the normal analysis paralysis that entails.

+---

 What's next?
 Well that's up to you!
 But my goal here was to show both that node can script with the best of them, and to impart some tips and tricks when scripting with node including: